On steady and expanding Ricci solitons with asymptotic symmetries: Introduction

 \subsection{Acknowledgements}

-The author is grateful to William Minicozzi and Tristan Ozuch for their insights and continual support, as well as Yonghwan Kim for inspiring discussions.
-The author is supported by a Croucher Scholarship.
+We thank William Minicozzi and Tristan Ozuch for their insights and continual support, as well as Shrey Aryan, Pak-Yeung Chan, Yonghwan Kim, and Yongjia Zhang for inspiring discussions.
+This work was partially supported by a Croucher Scholarship and by a Simons Dissertation Fellowship in Mathematics.